What is Mesothelioma?

 Early mesothelioma symptoms are often mistaken for common, minor ailments and, as a result, most people with the disease have symptoms for at least a few months before they are diagnosed.

 Symptoms vary depending on where the cancer originates and can include pain in the side of the chest, lower back, or abdomen; swelling in the abdomen, face, or arms; shortness of breath; coughing; fever; difficulty swallowing; fatigue; nausea and vomiting; excessive sweating; and unexplained weight loss.

 These symptoms can be caused by other conditions.
 If you have experienced these symptoms – especially if you have been exposed to asbestos – you should talk to your doctor right away so that the cause can be identified and the condition treated.

 An experienced mesothelioma lawyer can help you navigate a complex mesothelioma lawsuit to help ensure adequate compensation.
-At Beasley Allen, our team of mesothelioma attorneys and support staff understand that mesothelioma is a devastating cancer that harms many families each year.
-We also understand that your mesothelioma lawyer must do more than just handle the claim on your behalf.
+At Beasley Allen, our team of attorneys and support staff understands that mesothelioma is a devastating cancer that harms many families each year.
+We also understand that your lawyer must do more than just handle the claim on your behalf.
 We want to help your family make it through a very difficult time and we want to make certain the manufacturers of these unsafe asbestos products compensate you fairly.

 If you or your loved one has suffered a serious injury, or your loved one has died as a result of asbestos exposure or mesothelioma, you may be entitled to compensation for medical expenses, loss of wages, and pain and suffering.
 Please contact us today by filling out the brief questionnaire, or by calling our toll-free number (800-898-2034) for a free, no-cost, no-obligation legal evaluation of your case.